39xdgy/CSC301/percolation/readme.txt

  *  include any help from people (including classmates and friends) and
  *  attribute them by name.
  *****************************************************************************/

+A lot of people helped me.
+Meanly a lot of people in class helped me.
+Also,

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/

+Not a lot of problems encountered.
+A lot of problems were about index overflow

 /******************************************************************************